cozis/microtcp/README.md

 You'll need both `make` and `cmake` for it to work.
 If all goes well, you'll find the library files `libtuntap.a`, `libmicrotcp.a` and header files `tuntap.h`, `tuntap-export.h`, `microtcp.h` in `out/`.

 ## Usage
-MicroTCP's uses the usual socket interface any network programmer is familiar with, the main difference being you need to esplicitly instanciate the network stack and pass its handle around.
-Without further ado, here's a simple echo server that shows the basic usage:
+MicroTCP's uses the usual socket interface any network programmer is familiar with, the main difference being you need to explicitly instanciate the network stack and pass its handle around.

+Here's a simple echo server that shows the basic usage:

 ```c
 #include <microtcp.h>